felbinger/AdminGuide/docs/installation/stack-logic.md

 We will group the services in different "stacks" to manage them, this way we can change specific things without taking all services offline.
-Furthermore we will use one docker network per stack to make sure, that each container is only able to communicate with other containers which it really needs.
+Furthermore, we will use one docker network per stack to make sure, that each container is only able to communicate with other containers which it really needs.

 ## Getting Started